(CNN) -- A suspected Russian spy is missing after being arrested in Cyprus and released on bail, a police spokesman told CNN Wednesday.

-Robert Christopher Metsos was arrested at Larnaca airport in Cyprus after an Interpol "red notice" was served on him for suspected espionage and money laundering, Cypriot police told CNN.
+Authorities arrested Robert Christopher Metsos, 55, in Larnaca after an Interpol "red notice" was served on him, Cypriot police said Tuesday.

-The Justice Department announced Monday that 10 people were arrested on charges of being Russian agents involved in a long-term mission in the country.
+His disappearance came two days after the U.S. Justice Department announced the arrest of 10 people on charges of being Russian agents involved in a long-term mission in the United States.

-Five of the arrested suspects appeared in a New York courtroom Monday.
-Four of the five, including a longtime U.S.-based columnist for the Spanish-language El Diario newspaper, were advised of their rights and ordered held due to flight risk, with their next hearing scheduled for July 1.
+Five of the suspects appeared in a New York courtroom on Monday.
+Four of the five, including a longtime U.S.-based columnist for the Spanish-language El Diario newspaper, were advised of their rights and ordered held due to flight risk, with their next hearing scheduled for Thursday.

-The other defendant, identified in a court document as Anna Chapman, was denied bail, and her next hearing was scheduled for July 27.
+The other defendant, identified in a court document as Anna Chapman, was denied bail.
+No additional hearings have been scheduled.

-The Russian Foreign Ministry said in a statement the arrests are "unfounded and have unseemly goals."
+The Russian Foreign Ministry said the suspects committed no actions directed against American intereststhe and the arrests are "unfounded and have unseemly goals."

-"We do not understand the reasons why the U.S. Department of Justice has made a public statement in the spirit of the Cold War," said the statement, posted on the ministry's website.
+"We do not understand the reasons why the U.S. Department of Justice has made a public statement in the spirit of the Cold War," said a statement on the ministry's website.
 "Such incidents have occurred in the past, when our relations were on the rise.
 In any case it is regrettable that all these things are happening on the background of the 'reset' in Russian-U.S. relations announced by the U.S. administration."

-The Justice Department said the 10 people arrested and another person not yet in custody were supposed to recruit intelligence agents, but were not directly involved in obtaining U.S. secrets themselves.
-All were charged with acting as agents of a foreign government, and nine also were charged with conspiracy to commit money laundering.
+The Justice Department said the suspects were supposed to have recruited intelligence agents, but were not directly involved in obtaining U.S. secrets themselves.
+They were charged with acting as agents of a foreign government, and nine also were charged with conspiracy to commit money laundering.

 The charges include conspiracy to act as an agent of a foreign government without notifying the U.S. attorney general, a crime that carries a maximum penalty of five years in prison, the Justice Department said.
 Conspiracy to commit money laundering has a maximum penalty of 20 years in prison.

-CNN's Jill Dougherty, Carol Jordan, Michael Schwartz and Arkady Irshenko contributed to this report.
+CNN's Terry Frieden, Jill Dougherty, Michael Schwartz, Arkady Irshenko, Elise Labott and Carol Jordan contributed to this report.